swansonk14/SyntheMol/README.md

 TODO: Change all instances of fragments or reagents in the code to building blocks.
 Change rf to random_forest as model type (and elsewhere).

+TODO: move assessment stuff from here to plots

 - [Installation](#installation)
 - [Data](#data)
 - [Process REAL data](#process-real-data)